emipa606/NPDTiers/README.md

 A: Please do!
 We are looking in ways to further expand this mod.

 Q: Is this mod incompatible with anything?
-A: [strike]RimFridge currently is overwritten by the custom hoppers added by this mod.[/strike] No longer an issue in 1.3
+A: ~~RimFridge currently is overwritten by the custom hoppers added by this mod.~~ No longer an issue in 1.3

 Q: Is this mod save game compatible?
 Can I remove it without issue?
 A: Yes and yes.
 But all custom NPD's must be removed from the map before you do so (original NPD is fine)